phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

     let y = pos.y; // access by attribute name
     ```

-*`struct` wins from the perspective of usability.*, because naming is better than indexing.
+*`struct` wins from the perspective of usability*, because naming is better than indexing.

-### a sequence of pairs
+### A sequence of pairs

-> we don't care about modifications - we care about compression of the whole state
+> We don't care about modifications - we care about compression of the whole state

-So we won't use a mutable sequences like `Vec`, queues, etc.
+So we won't use mutable sequences like `Vec`, queues, etc.

-Let's pick **immutable slices** and be *consistent* to use this datastructure all the way.
+Let's pick **immutable slices** and be *consistent* to use this data structure all the way.

 Example: